mrmarganski/mkdoc/docs/bumpers.md

 * **Wood Backing:** Must be constructed from **3/4-inch** thick (nominal) plywood or solid, robust wood.
 (No particle board).
 * **Height:** Bumpers typically must be exactly **5 inches** tall (verify tolerance in the current manual).
-* **Bumper Foam:** The rules have shifted!
-We no longer use standard pool noodles.
-You must use approved **Foam Profiles** (such as specific EPE, EVA, or PE foam) that meet the density, dimensional, and cross-section requirements outlined in the manual.
+* **Bumper Foam:** You must use approved **Foam Profiles** (such as specific EPE, EVA, or PE foam) that meet the density, dimensional, and cross-section requirements outlined in the manual.
 * **Fabric:** Must be a rugged, smooth cloth.
 (We standardly use 1000 Denier Cordura).
 * **Weight Limit:** The entire bumper assembly has a strict weight limit (usually around **15 lbs**, verify in current manual).